MorrisXu-Driving/Improving_DeepSpeech_2_by_RNN_Transducer_Pytorch_Implementation/README.md

 # Installation
 ## 1. clone this repository
 `git clone https://github.com/MorrisXu-Driving/Improving_DeepSpeech_2_by_RNN_Transducer.git`
+Then two .py files are under your project directory.
+The `Deep Speech 2.py` is an implementation of Deep Speech 2, an ASR Model based on DL, lauched in 2015.
+The `DeepSpeech 2 with LSTM Transducer.py` is an implementation of improved Deep Speech 2 with RNN-Transudcer in Pytorch.

 ## 2. RNNT Loss Library Installation
 This library is developed by @HawkAaron.
 It is a RNNT Loss function with CUDA which accelerates the training process.